 Residual Functional Capacity Report for Physical Disability

-A residual functional capacity report for a physical disability will be unique to you and your case, but here are a few example questions:
+A residual functional capacity form for a physical disability will be unique to you and your case, but here are a few example questions:

 - How much can you lift?
 How often can you lift it?